AdelsteinJillTPF/wildlife-wrangler/README.md

 * Notebook documents that describe decisions made by the user and summarize the properties of acquired records.

 ## Constraints
 * Currently may only work with Windows 10 operating systems.
-* Use of geometry parameters with DWCA download function doesn't work with current version of pygbif, but the next version of pygbif will include a bug fix.
-In the meantime, rely upon latitude and longitude parameters instead.
 * Queries returning > 5,000,000 records may fail.
 * Processing can be slow due to large quantities of records, spatial processing, and/or slow speed of eBird's Auk R package.